TempeHS/2025CT_Princy.D_name/README.md

 * Creating scripts - I had to learn how to create scripts while learning C#, slowing down the progress of my work.
 * Wallhopping.
 Players can gain extra height by wallhopping off a wall, which is a minor oversight that shouldn't pose too much of an issue.
 * Getting sprites in the first place.
 Due to issues, it was a little difficult for us to get sprites.
 Later in time, I plan to implement free stock images which shall boost the appeal and appearance of my game.
 * Story implementation, as the game does not have any dialogue or intro that show what story events occur.
-Once the game's initial issues are fixed, I
+Once the game's initial issues are fixed, I will start to add these features.
 * Speed of development, as it was the main factor to unfinished goals and features.
 In fact, most of my time was dedicated to learning C# and watching tutorials.